Abertoast/email_app/app-context.md

     *   Storing settings and data in `localStorage`.
     *   Constructing requests to the backend API for fetching emails.
     *   **Directly calling the OpenAI API from the browser** to process email content.
-    *   Displaying fetched emails and AI processing results.
+    *   Displaying fetched emails and AI processing results as unified cards, each showing the original email, its AI-processed content, and all associated tags, labels, and folders.
 2.  **Backend (`api/index.js`)**: A lightweight Node.js/Express API deployed as a Vercel serverless function.
 Its responsibilities are limited to:
     *   **IMAP Proxy**: Accepting requests from the frontend with IMAP credentials and query parameters, connecting to the specified IMAP server using `node-imap`, fetching emails, parsing them (using `mailparser`), and returning the results to the frontend.
     *   **Connection Testing**: Providing an endpoint (`/api/testConnection`) for the frontend to verify IMAP credentials.